fscss-ttr/FSCSS/CONTRIBUTING.md

 ---

-Coding Guidelines
+## Plugin Guidelines

-· Keep the core engine lightweight
-· Avoid bloating with unnecessary features
-· Maintain shorthand philosophy
-· Follow consistent naming patterns
+All plugins in the `fscss-ttr` ecosystem should follow these conventions:

+- **Lightweight** — Do one thing well, avoid bloat
+- **Safe** — No unsafe eval or side effects
+- **Documented** — Include a clear `README.md` with usage examples
+- **Prefixed** — Use a consistent macro prefix (e.g. `@st-`, `@icon-`, `@flex-`)
+- **Fallback-friendly** — Provide sensible defaults for all variables
-· Ensure compatibility with both runtime and CLI modes · Write clean, readable code
+- **Compatible** — Test across both runtime (browser) and CLI environments

-· Add comments for complex logic
+Browse existing plugins in the [fscss-ttr](https://github.com/fscss-ttr) org for conventions and structure before starting a new one.

 ---

+## Coding Guidelines

+- Keep plugins lightweight and focused
+- Avoid bloating with unnecessary features
+- Maintain the shorthand philosophy
+- Follow consistent naming patterns
+- Ensure compatibility with both runtime and CLI modes
+- Write clean, readable code
+- Add comments for complex logic

+---

-Documentation Contributions
+## Documentation Contributions

 Documentation is as important as code.
 You can help by:

-· Fixing grammar issues
+- Fixing grammar or clarity issues
-· Improving clarity
-· Adding examples
+- Adding usage examples
-· Writing tutorials
+- Writing tutorials or demo guides
-· Creating plugin guides

-Documentation Standards
+- Improving plugin READMEs

+**Documentation Standards**

 All documentation should be:

-· Clear — Easy to understand
+- **Clear** — Easy to understand
-· Concise — No unnecessary fluff
+- **Concise** — No unnecessary fluff
-· Beginner-friendly — Accessible to new users
+- **Beginner-friendly** — Accessible to new users
-· Consistent — Follows FSCSS style and terminology
+- **Consistent** — Follows FSCSS style and terminology

 ---

-FSCSS Philosophy
+## FSCSS Philosophy

-· Shorthand-first styling — Write less, do more
+- **Shorthand-first styling** — Write less, do more
-· Modular architecture — Use what you need
+- **Modular architecture** — Use what you need
-· Runtime + build-time support — Flexible deployment options
+- **Runtime + build-time support** — Flexible deployment options
-· Minimal overhead — Lightweight and fast
+- **Minimal overhead** — Lightweight and fast
-· Developer productivity focused — Make styling enjoyable
+- **Developer productivity focused** — Make styling enjoyable

 If your contribution aligns with this philosophy, you're on the right track.